 ICD-10 has greatly expanded the code set; this allows your coders to report the diagnosis to the highest level of specificity which highlights the complexity of care required for that patient.
 When a provider captures the full scope of work that they are doing for the patient it will depict how the patient is going to be managed.

-Capturing the HCC codes that are documented during qualified patient encounters is imperative to ensuring accurate and complete payer payments.
+Capturing the HCC codes that are documented during qualified patient encounters is imperative to ensure accurate and complete payer payments.
 Many plans are already using HCCs as the basis of Risk Adjustment - from Medicare Advantage, Medicare Shared Savings Programs, Comprehensive Primary Care plus, and even select private plans.
 Making the shift to HCC coding will accurately reflect the cost of care and add to your bottom line.

 MediRevv has posted a few blog posts on the importance of having your medical coders constantly learning—but their job is also very demanding and time-consuming.
 The priority must come from the executive level within your provider practice or healthcare organization.
 If the leaders do not understand the importance of HCC coding, it’s going to be pushed to the back burner.
 It’s the responsibility of leadership to relay feedback to the provider and ensure correct and complete information in the medical record which will make a positive impact.

 The Bottom Line

 It may seem difficult to take the first steps toward value based care, but organizing around the patient and shifting toward the value based model of care is an attainable goal and is merely a matter of making the time and setting the priority for your providers and medical coders to follow.